-There’s no denying it: it’s been a WEIRD year for movies.
+There’s no denying it: it’s been a WEIRD few years for movies.

 In response to the global health crisis, Disney’s approach to releasing movies has been creative and surprising at times.
 It can seem kind of random how they decide to release each of their films.
 So, is Disney playing favorites with certain movies getting a “better” type of release?
 Let’s take a look!